dotnet/runtime/docs/coreclr/design-docs/Perf-Score.md

 For such methods we want the JIT to improve the code generated for the innermost loop and are willing to pay extra costs outside the loop.
 The total codesize for the method does not properly classify regressions or improvements for changes to code inside of loops.

-Instead of using total codesize as the metric it is better to have the JIT produce an estimate of the the dynamic execution cost of a method.
+Instead of using total codesize as the metric it is better to have the JIT produce an estimate of the dynamic execution cost of a method.
 This new dynamic execution cost of the method is called the "Perf Score" of the method.
 The "jit-analyze" tool would also be changed so that instead of using codeszie it would use the Perf Score to determine the list of methods to display.